txkbir/Top-Ten-Movies/README.md

 # Top-Ten-Movies

-This is my first full-stack web application with a Python Flask backend, and a Boostrap HTML/CSS frontend!
+This is my first full-stack web application built with a Python and Flask backend, a Boostrap HTML/CSS frontend, and a SQLite Database!